WELCOME TO THE OFFICE OF INTERNATIONAL PROGRAMS

 Associate Provost Marcelo Sabates

 Welcome to Kansas State University Office of International Programs.
-We welcomed 2,113 international students (another record breaking year!) from 103 countries to our campus this year.
+This year we welcomed our largest enrollment ever with 2,247 international students.This is a university record for international students not just in numbers, but also in percentage.
+K-State's student body is now 9.1 percent international students, which gives our university an essential component to make our students globally competent.
+Our students come from 103 countries.
 While international students experience our campus they also provide global perspectives to classroom discussions, expand our research connections, create cultural awareness among our students, and help engage students to experience other countries and cultures.

 Dr. Marcelo Sabates

 KSU FACULTY: Are you looking for information on how to propose a faculty-led 2014 Study Abroad program?

 If so: Please visit the “Faculty-Led Study Abroad Programs”